docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 are shown in a drop-down list to the right of the application list, with an icon that shows the current debugging status of that engine.
 A target application can have more than one JavaScript engine, and more than one engine can be active, although only one is current.
-An active engine is one that is currently

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-28

-executing code, is halted at a breakpoint, or, having executed all scripts, is waiting to receive events.
+An active engine is one that is currently executing code, is halted at a breakpoint, or, having executed all scripts, is waiting to receive events.
 An icon by each engine name indicates whether it is running, halted, or waiting for input: running